Medicare 101: Helping You Understand the Basics to Protect Your Future

 • Medically necessary services: Diagnostic and treatment services meeting accepted medical standards.

-• Preventive services: Healthcare aimed at preventing or detecting illnesses early, including flu shots.
+• Preventive services: Healthcare aimed at preventing or detecting illnesses early, including flu shots and a wide range of screenings and wellness visits.

-Part B also covers a range of services such as clinical research, ambulance services, durable medical equipment, mental health care, and various outpatient programs.
-Additionally, most preventive services obtained from in-network providers come at no cost to the patient.
+Part B also covers clinical research, ambulance services, durable medical equipment, mental health care, and various outpatient programs.
+Most preventive services obtained from in-network providers come at no cost to the patient.

 How Much Does Medicare Cost?

-If you are wondering about how much Medicare costs, you should know that Medicare requires you to pay a monthly premium and a portion of the costs for each covered service you receive.
-Unlike many private insurance plans, there's no annual cap on out-of-pocket expenses, unless you have supplemental coverage like a Medicare Supplement Insurance (Medigap) policy or a Medicare Advantage Plan.
+If you're wondering about how much Medicare costs, you should know that Medicare requires a monthly premium and a portion of the costs for each covered service.
+Unlike many private insurance plans, Original Medicare has no annual cap on out-of-pocket expenses unless you have supplemental coverage like a Medicare Supplement (Medigap) policy or a Medicare Advantage Plan.

-For Part A, most individuals pay a $0 premium, but there's a deductible of $1,632 for each hospital admission per benefit period.
-Part B premiums typically start at $174.70 per month, subject to income-based adjustments, and the annual deductible is $240.
-Part D (prescription drug coverage) and Medicare Advantage Plan (Part C) premiums vary depending on the plan you choose and may be subject to income-based surcharges.
+In 2025, Part A is premium-free for most beneficiaries, with a deductible of $1,676 per hospital admission per benefit period.
+Part B premiums start at $185.00 per month (subject to income-based adjustments), and the annual deductible is $257.
+Part D and Medicare Advantage Plan premiums vary by plan and may also be subject to income-based surcharges.
+These amounts are adjusted annually.
+Visit medicare.gov for the most current figures.

-It's important to note that these costs can change annually, so staying informed about updates to Medicare premiums and deductibles is essential for budgeting your healthcare expenses effectively.
-Additionally, you must continue paying your Part B premium to remain enrolled in a Medicare Advantage Plan.
+Staying informed about updates to Medicare premiums and deductibles is essential for budgeting your healthcare expenses effectively.
+For tips on reducing what you pay, see how to lower your Medicare costs with Extra Help and savings programs.
+You must also continue paying your Part B premium to remain enrolled in a Medicare Advantage Plan.

 Need Help Understanding Your Medicare Benefits?

-Remember, Medicare eligibility typically starts at age 65, but enrollment periods and coverage options vary.
+Medicare eligibility typically starts at age 65, but enrollment periods and coverage options vary.
 Be sure to enroll during your Initial Enrollment Period to avoid penalties.
-Additionally, knowing the costs associated with Medicare and available supplemental coverage options can help you plan for your healthcare expenses effectively.
+Knowing the costs and available supplemental coverage options can help you plan for your healthcare expenses effectively.

-For personalized guidance on navigating Medicare options, we always recommend seeking guidance from a local Medicare insurance agent licensed in your state.
-To learn more about Medicare and the roles of Medicare agents, please browse our other resources that will help you to make informed decisions about your Medicare coverage.
-Your health and financial well-being are our top priorities.
+For personalized guidance on navigating Medicare options, we always recommend seeking help from a local Medicare insurance agent licensed in your state.
+To learn more about Medicare and the roles of Medicare agents, browse our other resources to help you make informed decisions about your Medicare coverage.

 Frequently Asked Questions